Liberal Studies Program (LS)

 Career Preparation in Liberal Studies

 This course is designed for juniors and seniors who will be graduating within the year who will be on the job hunt or applying to graduate school.
 The course is designed to help students learn about career options; explore specific jobs; evaluate their skills, abilities, and values and how this plays into the job search; prepare for internships/jobs including resumes, cover letters, and interviewing; and learn where and how to apply for jobs and/or graduate programs.
 Prerequisite: junior or senior standing.
-Offered Fall, Summer.
+Offered Fall, Winter, Spring, Summer.